-When you launch CrossOver 22 you see the main Install window, which lists some popular Windows apps, such as Microsoft Office 2010 and Grand Theft Auto V. There’s also a search tool that provides information on hundreds of other Windows apps, and an indication of how well they run with CrossOver.
+When you launch CrossOver (the latest version as of August 2022 is Crossover 22) you see the main Install window, which lists some popular Windows apps, such as Microsoft Office 2010 and Grand Theft Auto V. There’s also a search tool that provides information on hundreds of other Windows apps, and an indication of how well they run with CrossOver.
 But, as we discovered, there are degrees of compatibility here, with some apps that run well, while others may run with problems – and some may simply not work with CrossOver at all.

 You can create lots of different bottles for different apps, and these are listed in a sidebar on the left-hand side of the CrossOver window for easy access.
 It’s even possible – according to Codeweavers – to create a bottle for the Steam game store, and then use that to download Windows games that you own on Steam.
 However, we still found CrossOver to be rather temperamental at times.
 Somewhat to my surprise, I was able to install and run a 20-year old copy of Microsoft Publisher from an old DVD, and also Icewind Dale II, an old favourite game that doesn’t seem to be widely available these days.

-However, I’ve not yet been able to run Steam properly using CrossOver, so my collection of Windows games on Steam is still tantalizingly out of reach while I delve through the FAQs on the Codeweavers web site for help.
-But, of course, that’s why you’re paying for technical support when you buy CrossOver, and you still have the option of trying it for free before deciding whether to buy the full version of CrossOver, or perhaps opt for a more conventional virtualization tool such as Parallels Desktop.
+Initially, I had some issues running Steam properly using CrossOver, so my collection of Windows games on Steam was tantalizingly out of reach for a while.
+However, Codeweavers eventually provided a fix for this issue.
+This is where the technical support–which you pay for when you buy CrossOver–comes in handy.
+You still have the option of trying it for free before deciding whether to buy the full version of CrossOver, or perhaps opt for a more conventional virtualization tool such as Parallels Desktop.